212. Song—Raving Winds Around her Blowing

 Sunshine days of joy and pleasure;

 “O’er the past too fondly wandering,

 Chilly grief my life-blood freezes,

 Fell despair my fancy seizes.

 Load to misery most distressing,

 | Best Poems | Short Poems

 Email Poem |

-Analysis and Comments on 212.
+Comments, Analysis, and Meaning on 212.
 Song—Raving Winds Around her Blowing

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem 212.
 Song—Raving Winds Around her Blowing here.